How do you write a new year’s resolution? What makes the right new year’s resolution?

 👉🏽 RELATED POST: Inspirational End of Year Quotes

-One BIG difference between then and now is that your writing a new year’s resolution for you, not the gods or anyone else.
-This is a “promise” to yourself, that needs a plan to achieve it.
+One BIG difference between then and now is that you’re writing a new year’s resolution for yourself, not the gods or anyone else.
+This is a “promise” to yourself, that needs the plan to achieve it.
 It’s not up to some higher power to bring it to pass, that’s all on you.
 You can bet that’s something the 8% understand.

 7 Ways to Write a New Year’s Resolution

-Before we get to some easy to follow formulas for writing your new year’s resolution, let’s go over a few ground rules.
-Think of these are the top mistakes people make when making resolutions.
+Before we get to some easy-to-follow formulas for writing your new year’s resolution, let’s go over a few ground rules.
+Think of these as the top mistakes people make when making resolutions.

 👉🏽 RELATED POST: New Year's Resolution Quotes

 - Forget what you think your resolution should be, write whatever you want

 - Write out of hope for the future, not fear of what might happen

 - Your resolution doesn’t have to be big and epic, it can be simple